Mannequins of Paris

 Mannequins of Paris (French: Mannequins de Paris) is a 1956 French drama film directed by André Hunebelle and starring Madeleine Robinson, Ivan Desny and Mischa Auer.
 It is set in the world of high fashion.
 The film's sets were designed by the art director Lucien Carré.
 It was shot in Technicolor with location shooting in Paris, Cannes and Rome.

 Synopsis

-Promising artists Pierre gives up his career as a promising artist to help design styles for his wife Véronique's successful fashion house in Paris.
+Promising artist Pierre gives up his career to help design styles for his wife Véronique's successful fashion house in Paris.
 Feeling neglected by her obsession with the business, he has an affair during a trip to Cannes to present the new collection and falls in love with an attractive singer.